Some says Peri-Peri, and the others say Piri-Piri…

 - Score chicken legs with a knife a few times.

 - Pour 1/3 cup of the sauce over chicken and toss well.
 I sprinkle a few dashes of extra salt on top of chicken.
-Marinade the chicken at least 1 hour or overnight.
+Marinade the chicken at least 1 hour or up to overnight.

 - To bake, preheat the oven to 425ºF